enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-v.md

 ## Footnotes

 [1:Previous Document]
-Here is the document used in the previous insight:
+Document used in the previous insight:
 ```javascript
 // Document with the ISODate
 {